DrPaulBrewer/gridvoting/README.md

  returns 1D numpy boolean array, suitable as an index mask, for testing whether a grid point is also in the defined disk

  ----

+ `grid.within_triangle(points)`

+`points` should have shape `(3,2)`

+ returns 1D numpy boolean array, suitable as an index mask, for testing whether a grid point is also in the defined triangle

+----

 ### class VotingModel